 Ease of Assembly

 While prior to the pandemic most of us probably did not have the experience of putting together our own desk chairs, home offices are much more common now — if not the norm.
-And the last thing you want to do after lugging a giant box to your door is spend hours studying a complicated manual, so buying a chair with simple, intuitive assembly instructions is more important than ever.
+And the last thing you want to do after lugging a giant box to your door is spend hours studying a complicated manual, so buying an office chair with simple, intuitive assembly instructions is more important than ever.

 Understanding Ergonomics of Office Chairs